raghu19991/westWingTests/README.md

 Load the Project into any of the IDE
 Hit Run(RIDE/SNOWRIDE) or run above command from terminal (Pycharm)

-### In case you are using snowride IDE ,the snowride_runner is provide in the root directory.The python_install_dir path needs to be updated in the file and the file needs to be selected in Script input of Run Tab in the IDE.

-##**NOTE:**
+### NOTE:
-The chromedriver in the root directory needs to be updated if it is incompatable with your browser version.
+1)The chromedriver in the root directory needs to be updated if it is incompatable with your browser version.
 Chromedriver can be downloaded from https://chromedriver.chromium.org/downloads
+2)In case you are using snowride IDE ,the snowride_runner is provide in the root directory.The python_install_dir path needs to be updated in the file and the file needs to be selected in Script input of Run Tab in the IDE.